grycap/im/doc/gitbook/installation.md

 Check the parameters in $IM_PATH/etc/im.cfg or /etc/im/im.cfg.
 Please pay attention to the next configuration variables, as they are the most important

-DATA_FILE - must be set to the full path where the IM data file will be created
+DATA_DB - must be set to the URL to access the database to store the IM data.
-         (e.g. /usr/local/im/inf.dat).
          Be careful if you have two different instances of the IM service running in the same machine!!.
+         It can be a MySQL DB: 'mysql://username:password@server/db_name' or a SQLite one: 'sqlite:///etc/im/inf.dat'.

 CONTEXTUALIZATION_DIR - must be set to the full path where the IM contextualization files
 		are located.
 In case of using pip installation the default value is correct